-What do they have in common?
+What does sculpture, schools and drinking fountains have in common?
 In the early 1980’s, Maine’s legislature voted to devote 1% of funds designated for public building construction to commissioning art installations.
 The goal was to make “public spaces more appealing, useful or accessible through the incorporation of artworks.”
 Roger Majorowicz, an internationally renowned sculptor and a Maine resident, submitted multiple proposals that were approved by ‘Percent for Art’ committees throughout the state.
 Two of these projects utilized Filtrine fountains and were installed in public school buildings.

 The second installation was equally dramatic, though not quite as large (11’H x 15’ 7”W), and features a single Filtrine stainless steel fountain (Model 107-16).
 Majorowicz named this installation Millpond III and it was installed at the Greely Middle School in 2004.
 The metal structure behind the fountain is reminiscent of large vertebrae with sharp peaks that may have been inspired by whalebones or the profile of the Maine landscape.